How much data can my Kumu project handle?

 In a Kumu project, there's no hard limit on how much data you can store.
 Maps, views, fields, elements, connections, and loops—in theory, your project can fit as many of each item as you want.

 However, if you've ever imported a large list of elements and connections into a map, you've probably noticed that the animations and loading times start to slow down.
-So, while there is no theoretical limit to how much data you can store in a project, there is definitely a practical limit that will be different for each Kumu user.
+So, while there is no theoretical limit to how much data you can store in a project, there is definitely a practical limit that will be different for each Kumu user, depending on how much data you have and what it contains.

 There are several factors involved that will affect your Kumu project's limit:

-If you notice that your project is starting to lag or move slowly in any way, you can try switching to a lower quality or different renderer.
+If you notice that your project is starting to lag or move slowly in any way, here are a couple of remedies to try:

 Switching to the faster WebGL renderer will have a comparable if not slightly better effect on performance.
-To do that, copy/paste the following code into your Advanced Editor:
+To do that, copy/paste the following code into your Advanced Editor (click Settings > choose Switch to Advanced Editor at the bottom of the menu):

 @settings {